In meeting the needs of end of life care, Hospice of Davidson County recognizes that staying at home may not always be an option.

 - A Meditation Room, designed to be spiritually comfortable for patients and families of all faiths.

-- 12 Patient Rooms, which are fully accessible with a touch of a button.
-Each room has a couch that transitions into a bed for family members, a full bath, and wireless internet access.
+- 12 Patient Rooms, featuring a sofa that transitions into a bed for family members, a full bath, and wireless internet access.

 - A Spa Room, where patients can enjoy a full bath and hairdressing.